The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Existence of the growth rate

-\begin{defn} Let $G$ be a finitely generated group with a finite generating set $X$ and a generating set $Y$ such that $\Gamma(G,Y)$ is hyperbolic and the canonical action of $G$ on $\Gamma(G,Y)$ is acylindrical.
-Let $g$ and $h$ be two independent loxodromic elements and let
+\begin{corollary} Let $G$ be a finitely generated group with a finite generating set $X$ and let $H$ be a subgroup of $G$.
+Suppose that $G$ has a generating set $Y$ such that $\Gamma(G,Y)$ is hyperbolic, the canonical action of $G$ on $\Gamma(G,Y)$ is acylindrical, and that $H$ contains two independent loxodromic elements.
+Then there is a constant $A \geq 0$ such that for every $R \geq 0$ there is a concatenation map